vic-cheung/vic-cheung.github.io/pages/cv.md

   - (2) Wrote distributed workflows (Flyte) to increase efficiency of scRNAseq alignment and data aggregation from a scale of running for 8 days to half a day.
 - Computational Lead on an internal project that validates and characterizes features of Freenome’s fragmentomics model, 1st author manuscript in progress.
 - Worked collaboratively on modeling multi-omics plasma data (DNA methylation, proteomics, fragmentomics) to build classifiers for early stage breast cancer detection in partnership with SIEMENS Healthineers, and in determining predictive biomarkers for overall survival in DLBCL in partnership with ADCT ([ASH 2022 abstract](https://ash.confex.com/ash/2022/webprogram/Paper168993.html) 2nd author, [AACR 2023 abstract](https://aacrjournals.org/cancerres/article/83/7_Supplement/5387/720596) co-first author)
-- Worked with Freenome’s machine learning models to detect colorectal cancer disease burden from deep methylation sequencing of plasma, performing longitudinal monitoring on patients validated with imaging data (AACR 2024 abstract, co-first author pending publication)
+- Worked with Freenome’s machine learning models to detect colorectal cancer disease burden from deep methylation sequencing of plasma, performing longitudinal monitoring on patients validated with imaging data ([AACR 2024 abstract](https://aacrjournals.org/cancerres/article/84/6_Supplement/4788/738172), co-first author)
+- LOD quantification of Freenome’s computational fragmentomics approach.
+Successfully determined the minimum quantity of input mass required to obtain reliable and accurate readouts to establish analytical sensitivity. ([AACR 2024 abstract](https://aacrjournals.org/cancerres/article/84/6_Supplement/6258/739754), 2nd author)
 - Mentored other scientists on the team through technical support, infrastructure support, as well as leading journal club discussions.<br>

 **_Technologies used:_**<br>
- - Python (ScanPy, NumPy, Pandas, scikit-learn, Matplotlib, SciPy, Freenome proprietary software)
+ - Python (ScanPy, NumPy, Pandas, scikit-learn, Matplotlib, SciPy, PyTorch, Freenome proprietary software)
  - R (fgsea, Seurat)<br>

 <br><br>